asg017/sqlite-vec/site/api-reference.md

 Creates a binary vector from a BLOB.

-The returned value is a BLOB with 4 bytes per element, with a special [subtype](https://www.sqlite.org/c3ref/result_subtype.html) of `224`.
+The returned value is a BLOB with 1 byte per 8 elements, with a special [subtype](https://www.sqlite.org/c3ref/result_subtype.html) of `224`.